the-first-elder/UNIT/README.md

 - **Strategy visualization** — risk scores, APY comparisons, allocation breakdowns, protocol badges
 - **Landing page** — hero section, live stats counter, wealth projection calculator, interactive demo preview, protocol showcase

+### 📜 ERC-8004 On-Chain Reputation
+- **Agent NFTs** — each UNIT deployment registers an agent on the IdentityRegistry, minting an on-chain agent NFT
+- **Verifiable execution history** — every step (approve, swap, deposit) is scored 100 (success) or 0 (failure) and written to the ReputationRegistry
+- **Transparent track record** — anyone can query `getAgentReputation` to view total reviews, average score, and per-step breakdown with tx hashes
+- **Validator separation** — reputation is submitted by a dedicated validator wallet, not the agent owner, ensuring no self-reporting bias
+- **ERC-8004 compliant** — uses the official Autonomous Agent interface with `register`, `giveFeedback`, and `getValidationStatus` functions

 ### 🛡️ Security-First Design
 - **Human-in-the-loop** — AI generates the plan but never auto-executes; you review and approve every step
 - **No private keys on device** — Circle W3S manages key material server-side, users authorize via OAuth